 Hotel Fueguino has a great location, just one block from the main street.
 The hotel was built 10 years ago but still feels pretty modern and in good shape.
 The downside of something at this price is the views: none of the rooms have an unobstructed view to either the channel or the mountains.

 The original 4 star hotel, and part of a Argentinian hotel group, the Albatros has the most central location in town - directly in front of the port.
 The hotel has a spa and lots of well decorated public areas.

 This is a modern hotel just two blocks from San Martin, the main street in Ushuaia.
-The breakfast room is up on the top floor and has good views out across the water; as do some of the bedrooms on the higher floors.
+The breakfast room is up on the top floor and has clear views out across the water; as do some of the bedrooms on the higher floors.
 There are also a couple of apartments if you prefer the independence of cooking for yourself from time to time.
-Staff are very friendly and the hotel is clear, airy and spacious.
+Staff are very friendly and the hotel is light, airy and spacious.

 With just 15 rooms, this small guesthouse has a friendly welcoming feel.
 Situated four blocks up the hill from the Beagle Channel, it's a 15 minute walk to the port and the views are some of the best from the in-town hotels.
 Nice decor and plenty of public areas make this a great choice at this price point.

 This is the safe bet for a value-for-money stay in Ushuaia without any surprises.
 The hotel is quiet, Wi-Fi available throughout, and the rooms clean and comfortable.
 It's also conveniently located right in the city centre, so it's easy to find and is only a short walk from the restaurants.